arin12349/Arintum/README.md

 # Arintum
-made it similar to Chrom app momentum.
+Nade it similar to Chrom app momentum.